conorwalker/tsa_pairhmm/README.md

-iden_up                 Identity of the region upstream of the re-aligned mutation cluster ident_rep               ②→③ fragment identity ident_down              Identity of the region downstream of the re-aligned mutation cluster ident_inv               TSA pairHMM identity ident_fwd               Unidirectional pairHMM identity ident_epo               Input alignment identity masked                  Boolean: is the ②→③ fragment from a masked region?
+iden_up                 Identity of the region upstream of the re-aligned mutation cluster ident_rep               ②→③ fragment identity ident_down              Identity of the region downstream of the re-aligned mutation cluster ident_inv               TSA pairHMM alignment identity ident_fwd               Unidirectional pairHMM alignment identity ident_epo               Input alignment identity masked                  Boolean: is the ②→③ fragment from a masked region?
                         (0 = not masked, 1 = masked)
-sum_ins                 Sum of insertions in the re-aligned region sum_del                 Sum of deletions in the re-aligned region sum_mis                 Sum of mismatches in the re-aligned region sum_nuc                 Number of unique nucleotides in the ②→③ fragment CpG                     CpG content of re-aligned region clus_ins                Insertions in the mutation cluster clus_del                Deletions in the mutation cluster clus_mis                Mismatches in the mutation cluster fwd_score               Unidirectional pairHMM log-probability score (in last i,j) ts_score_local          TSA pairHMM log-probability, i.e. max(M3(•,m), I3(•,m), D3(•,m)) ts_score_global         Global TSA pairHMM log-probability i.e. max(M3(n,m), I3(n,m), D3(n,m))
+sum_ins                 Count of insertions in the TSA pairHMM alignment sum_del                 Count of deletions in the TSA pairHMM alignment sum_mis                 Count of mismatches in the TSA pairHMM alignment sum_nuc                 Number of unique nucleotides in the ②→③ fragment CpG                     CpG content of re-aligned region clus_ins                Count of insertions in the mutation cluster clus_del                Count of deletions in the mutation cluster clus_mis                Count of mismatches in the mutation cluster fwd_score               Unidirectional pairHMM log-probability, i.e. max(M(n,m), I(n,m), D(n,m)) ts_score_local          TSA pairHMM log-probability, i.e. max(M3(•,m), I3(•,m), D3(•,m)) ts_score_global         Global TSA pairHMM log-probability i.e. max(M3(n,m), I3(n,m), D3(n,m))
                         (not used for any calculations)